 Arms Act

-- The main purpose of the 1959 Act is to ensure that only individuals with a legitimate need, such as self-defence, sporting activities, or professional use, can legally possess firearms, all while maintaining public safety.
+- The primary purpose of the 1959 Act is to ensure that only individuals with a legitimate need, such as self-defense, sporting activities, or professional use, can legally possess firearms, all while maintaining public safety.

-- The legal framework of the Arms Act, 1959 is structured to regulate the acquisition, ownership, and use of firearms and ammunition in India, ensuring public safety while allowing responsible ownership under strict regulations.
+- The legal framework of the Arms Act of 1959 is structured to regulate the acquisition, ownership, and use of firearms and ammunition in India, ensuring public safety while allowing responsible ownership under strict regulations.

-- The Act aims to restrict civilian access to dangerous weapons while allowing them for lawful purposes such as self-defence or sport.
+- The Act aims to restrict civilian access to dangerous weapons while allowing them for lawful purposes such as self-defense or sport.

-- Arms Rules, 1962: These rules detail the implementation of the Arms Act.
-They cover:
+- The Arms Rules, 1962: These rules detail the implementation of the Arms Act.
+They cover

 - Procedures for issuing, renewing, and revoking firearms licenses.